 Cellular processes in the body include a natural reaction known as oxidation in which cells and their components react with oxygen as part of basic functioning.
 Oxidation can also be witnessed in nature – that brown coloring on exposed fruits, discoloring of metals, etc. This goes on in the body as old cells die and new cells form.
 While most oxidation reactions are carried out efficiently, a small percentage of those may also lead to cell damage, and produce free radicals.
-To live healthy Antioxidant foods India, are essential for a healthy diet and overall health.
+To live healthy Antioxidant food in India, are essential for a healthy diet and overall health.

 A free radical is a modified molecule that looks to pair with another molecule and in the process produces more free radicals.
 Free radicals are dangerous – they injure cells and damage DNA, which causes proliferation of abnormal cells.

-Here is a List of Indian Antioxidant Rich Food Items
+List of Antioxidant Food in India

 Here’s a list of Antioxidant Food India – items that should be included when focusing on an antioxidant-rich diet.